- School of History and Sociology

-While Germán's first book project examines the transition to fossil fueled-industrialization, his second book project will focus on the region's biodiversity crisis, one of industrialization's most important consequences.
-The study offers an environmental history of species extinctions in Latin America since 1800.
+While Germán's first book project examines the transition to fossil-fueled capitalist industrialization, his second book project will focus on the region's biodiversity crisis, one of capitalism's most important consequences.
+The study offers an environmental and economic history of species extinctions in Latin America since 1800.
 Recent estimates suggest that 41 percent of described amphibians, 26 percent of mammals, and 13 percent of birds currently face the threat of extinction worldwide.
 As one of the global centers of biodiversity, Latin America is at the heart of the current extinction crisis.
-The project will focus on the intersection between fossil-fueled industrialization—a process that gave humans an unprecedented capacity to change the environment—environmental politics, science, animal-human relations, and species loss throughout nineteenth and twentieth-century Latin America.
+The project will focus on the dynamic between the capitalist commodification of animals and nature, environmental politics, science, animal-human relations, and species extinctions throughout nineteenth and twentieth-century Latin America.

 Germán has published on energy and animal history and has forthcoming articles on the environmental history of rivers and species extinctions.
 His article "How Coal Kept My Valley Green: Forest Conservation, State Intervention, and the Transition to Fossil Fuels in Mexico" was published in Environmental History.
 "Animals in Latin American History" appeared in the Oxford Encyclopedia of Latin American History.

 After earning his Ph.D. from the University of California, Berkeley, Germán spent two years as a postdoctoral fellow in environmental history at Brown University.
 He has received fellowships from The University of California Institute for Mexico and the United States (UC MEXUS), the Charles A. Hale Fellowship for Mexican History from the Latin American Studies Association, and the USMEX Fellowship Program at the University of California, San Diego.
 He was recently selected as the 2022-23 Cisneros Visiting Scholar of the David Rockefeller Center for Latin American Studies (DRCLAS) at Harvard University.